esa/pagmo/doc/sphinx/tutorials/self_adaptive_penalty.rst

    In [5]: pop = population(prob,pop_size)
    In [6]: algo = algorithm.sga_gray(gen=1,cr=0.9,m=0.004,elitism=0,mutation=algorithm.sga_gray.mutation.UNIFORM,selection=algorithm.sga_gray.selection.ROULETTE,crossover=algorithm.sga_gray.crossover.SINGLE_POINT)

-The algorithm has a crossover probability of 90%, a mutation probability of 0.4%.
+In this example the genetic algorithm has a crossover probability of 90%, a mutation probability of 0.4%.
 Furthermore, it uses a uniform mutation, a roulette selection and a single point crossover.
 For more details on this algorithm, please refer to its documentation.